linode/docs/docs/development/python/flask-and-gunicorn-on-ubuntu/index.md

     {{</ file >}}

 ### Install and Configure Gunicorn
 [Gunicorn](https://gunicorn.org/), *Green Unicorn*, is a Python web server gateway interface (WSGI) HTTP Server for UNIX.
-It is used to forward requests from your NGINX web server to the Flask application.
+It is used to forward requests from the NGINX web server to the Flask application.

 1. Install Gunicorn on Linode: